 Change in accounting principle definition

 An accounting principle is a general guideline to follow when recording and reporting business transactions.
-There is a change in accounting principle when:
+There is a change in accounting principle under the following circumstances:

 You should only change an accounting principle when doing so is required by the accounting framework being used (either GAAP or IFRS), or you can justify that it is preferable to use the new principle.